valdelaseras/pedestal/README.md

 | column | column two | column three (a) | column four (a) | column phi a | column phi b | column three b | column four b |
 |--------|------------|------------------|-----------------|--------------|--------------|----------------|---------------|
 | 100%   | 50%        | 33.33%           | 25%             | 38%          | 62%          | 66.66%         | 75%           |

+Columns stack vertically by default on screens below `$breakpoint`, but will align to the left in a row from that breakpoint without any additional, custom SCSS.

 When you have the desired column structure, wrap your content in `<div class="content"></div>` as in the sample above.
 This is going to ensure you will always have consistent padding between content vertically and horizontally, on small or